hirdyasharma/ISEC6000-SecureDevOps/README.md

 2. Vulnerability Scanning
    - Utilized Trivy to scan for vulnerabilities in container images.
    - Addressed identified issues by updating affected libraries.

- Screenshots

-Included are screenshots of the Trivy vulnerability reports and the actions taken to resolve issues.

  Task 4: Architecture Visualization